 4. Switch to a cash back credit card

 If you are not already using a cash back credit card, you are missing out on easy savings.
-For example, the Tangerine World Mastercard® provides 2% unlimited cash back on purchases in up to three categories (such as groceries, bill payments, gas or entertainment), and there is even a convenient option to automatically redirect your cash back rewards into your Tangerine savings account.
+For example, the Tangerine World Mastercard® provides the opportunity to earn unlimited cash back.
+Earn 2% Money-Back Rewards on your purchases in up to 3 categories of your choice, and 0.50% Money-Back Rewards on all other purchases.
+There is even a convenient option to automatically redirect your cash back rewards into your Tangerine Savings Account.

 5. Use an app to boost your cash back rewards

 Link your credit or debit card to a personal finance app such as Ampli — a cash back app that gives you money every time you make a purchase at a participating retailer.
 How it works: download Ampli, link up your credit and debit cards, and then make purchases at eligible retailers.
 You automatically get money back whenever you spend money online or in-store at one of Ampli’s partners.
 The app tracks what you’ve earned and adds your cash back to your Ampli account.